-Shihan McCammon began his study of traditional Okinawan Shorin-ryu karate and weaponry more than 30 years ago, now Hanshi, (Grandmaster), Frank Hargrove.
-In 2013, McCammon was promoted to 5th Degree Black Belt and Renshi (High Teacher) by the late Seiei Nakaza, Hanshi, 10th Degree Black Belt founder of the Okinawa Shorin Ryu Kiyobukan.
-In 2019, he received his Shihan (Master Teacher License) from Hanshi 9th Degree Black Belt, Brian Hobson, Headquarters Director and heir to the Kiyobukan.
-McCammon Serves as the Vice-Director of the Kiyobukan is a Level III coach with the USA National Karate Federation, and US Regional Referee.
+Shihan McCammon began his study of traditional Okinawan Shorin-ryu karate and weaponry more than 30 years ago, he received his Shihan (Master Teacher License) from Hanshi 9th Degree Black Belt, Brian Hobson, Headquarters Director and heir to the Kiyobukan.
+McCammon Serves as the Vice-Director of the Kiyobukan is a World Karate Federation Licensed Coach, Level III coach with the USA National Karate Federation, and USA Regional Referee.

 Sensei Lew McFarland is a 2nd degree black belt, fuku shidoin (assistant instructor) began his study of Okinawan Karate and weaponry more than 5 years ago, as a close and direct pupil of Shihan McCammon.
 Sensei Lew is a security professional and former police officer.
 He is USA Nationally certified coach and regional referee.

 Sensei Chris Grau is a 2nd Degree Black Belt, fuku shidoin (assitant instructor).
 He began is training at NRK Karate in 2014 after being inspired by the progress of his daughter.
 Sensei Chris joined the dojo with prior training in Kempo karate.
 He teaches and trains at the dojo daily and is a USA Karate certified coach and regional referee.